-1.1 The Malvern Hills Area of Outstanding Natural Beauty (AONB) is renowned for its landscape and scenic beauty, but it is not just the daytime views which are an attraction.
+The Malvern Hills National Landscape, which is designated as an Area of Outstanding Natural Beauty (AONB) is renowned for its landscape and scenic beauty, but it is not just the daytime views which are an attraction.
 Visitors to the area can also enjoy the beauty of the night sky and a dark landscape.
-With few large towns, and with the Malvern Hills themselves forming a natural light barrier, the AONB offers opportunities to see stars and experience nature in a way which is not possible in more brightly lit areas.
+With few large towns, and with the Malvern Hills themselves forming a natural light barrier, the National Landscape offers opportunities to see stars and experience nature in a way which is not possible in more brightly lit areas.